Highland-Clarksburg Hospital and Mon Health enter partnership - NewsBreak

 Highland-Clarksburg Hospital and Mon Health enter partnership

-CLARKSBURG, WV (WBOY) – Highland-Clarksburg Hospital and Mon Health System have signed an intent to enter a partnership affiliation agreement.
+CLARKSBURG, W.Va. — Highland-Clarksburg Hospital and Mon Health System have signed an intent to enter a partnership affiliation agreement.

 Highland-Clarksburg Hospital, a behavioral health hospital, will now have access to business support services in its new clinical affiliation with Mon Health.
 The hospital is relatively new, taking patients starting in August 2013.